Bursitis of the knee - specialists and information

 Article overview

-What happens with bursitis in the knee?
+What happens in the event of knee bursitis?

-• In the area in front of the kneecap or
+• in the area in front of the kneecap or

-• On the inside and back of the knee joint.
+• on the inside and back of the knee joint.

 Knieschmerzen